Huang-Libo/Notebook/Ruby/Homebrew/ManPage.md

 List all installed formulae and casks.

-If *`formula`* is provided, summarise the paths within its current keg.
+If *`formula`* is provided, summarize the paths within its current keg.
 If *`cask`* is provided, list its artifacts.

 - `--formula`: